Membership Required

 Life Cycle of Coffee Beans

 The process of coffee beans becoming coffee grounds at your favorite coffee shop or for use to brew at home is not a quick or easy process.
 It takes patience, skill, and knowledge.
+The life cycle of coffee, from seedling to coffee grounds for your morning cup, can be explained in seven stages:

 • Seedling